maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

 __NOTE: this is experimental code and the features and behaviour are very likely to change significantly in the near future.__

+__NOTE: for the first release we are providing no support at all for inequalities, or simultaneous equations.
+Wider support is intended for future versions.__

 ##  What is reasoning by equivalence and this input type?

 Reasoning by Equivalence is a particularly important activity in elementary algebra.
 It is an iterative formal symbolic procedure where algebraic expressions, or terms within an expression, are replaced by an equivalent until a "solved" form is reached.